-Cauliflower couscous is my new favourite thing.
-Beautiful, fragrant and packed with flavour, this keto couscous is a joy to eat!
-The terms keto and couscous don’t normally go together but by swapping out real couscous for a really healthy cauliflower couscous, you get a similar texture and a great vehicle for loading up with herbs and spices which make this such a wonderful keto side dish.
+Keto couscous is my new favourite thing.
+Beautiful, fragrant and packed with flavour, this cauliflower couscous is a joy to eat!
+Is couscous keto?
+Well, the terms keto and couscous don’t normally go together but by swapping out real couscous for a really healthy cauliflower couscous, you get a similar texture and a great vehicle for loading up with herbs and spices which make this such a wonderful keto side dish.
 It could be a main dish in its own right, loaded up with veggies this would make an amazing vegan lunch.
 Paired with a rack of lamb though, this is a massive treat.

 For the lamb, I bought the best organic meat that I could find from the wonderful farmers’ market in Stroud (our little town).
 Instantly, half the work of this dish is done for you.
 Buying better quality meat delivers tons more flavour, meaning you can keep things really simple.
 I seasoned the meat generously, then spiced it up further with some freshly-ground cinnamon.
 Cooked quickly to add colour whilst remaining seriously juicy inside, it tastes absolutely wonderful.